-\begin{remark} The function $\eta_p$ appears (upto the factor $1-p$) naturally also in connection with the deterministic Bihari-LaSalle equalities: Let $x$ be as in \cref{lemma:DetBihari} and assume that $x$ is non-decreasing.
-Then, it can be shown, that $x^p$ (for some $p\in(0,1)$) satisfies:
+\begin{remark} The function $\eta_p(x) \equiv \frac{p}{1-p}\eta(x^{1/p})x^{1-1/p}$ defined in \eqref{eq:defEta_p} appears (upto the factor $1-p$) naturally in connection with the deterministic Bihari-LaSalle equality: Let $x$ be as in \cref{lemma:DetBihari} and assume that $x$ is non-decreasing.
+Then, $x^p$ (for some $p\in(0,1)$) satisfies: